-/-

 Why a Fund Pascal T Lafontaine?

-Extremely toxic chemotherapy treatments have not changed for 50 years.
+Very toxic chemotherapy has not evolved in 50 years.

-Sarcoma cancers are very aggressive, require surgeries and sometimes amputations.
+Sarcoma cancers are very aggressive, require mutilating surgeries, and sometimes amputations.

 Sarcoma cancers are often asymptomatic and difficult to diagnose.